Self-Organized Pattern Formation in Geological Soft Matter: Physical mechanisms underlying mesoscale geological self-organization

+where $\Delta\rho_0$ is the maximum density contrast between pure and solute-saturated fluid, $D$ is the diffusivity of the solute in the aqueous layer, $\varphi$ is the porosity of the rock matrix and $g$ is the acceleration due to gravity.
+The permeability of the porous medium $k$ and the fluid viscosity $\mu$ are constant.
+The Cardoso number is a measure of the relative magnitude between the timescale for onset of convection and the timescale for reaction; a small Cardoso number reflects a slow reaction with little effect on the development of convection, while a large Cardoso number implies a fast reaction with consequent impact on the intensity of the instability~\cite{cardoso2014geochemistry}.

-\subsection{Chaotic advection}
+\subsubsection{Chaotic advection}

-Chaotic advection is a phenomenon in fluids recognized in the 1980s \cite{aref1984stirring}, that chaotic dynamics that appears in deterministic nonlinear systems, when applied to fluid dynamics, implies that fluid flow can be chaotic \cite{cartwright1999introduction}.
-Chaotic advection can give rise to intricate fractal structures from stretching and folding in a fluid; these structures promote mixing in the fluid, with consequent enhancements in heat transfer and chemical reaction.
-Chaotic advection is a different phenomenon to complex turbulent flow in fast-flowing fluids, known for centuries.
-Chaotic dynamics, as opposed to turbulence, occurs in slow flows, or low-Reynolds-number flows, in the terminology of fluid mechanics \cite{aref2017frontiers}.
+Chaotic advection, a phenomenon recognized in fluid mechanics since the 1980s~\cite{aref1984stirring}, shows that deterministic nonlinear dynamics can render fluid trajectories chaotic~\cite{cartwright1999introduction}.
+Stretching and folding generate intricate, often fractal structures that greatly enhance mixing, with consequent enhancements in heat transfer and reaction rates.
+Chaotic advection is distinct from turbulence: it arises in slow (low-Reynolds-number) flows, whereas turbulence characterizes fast, inertially dominated flows~\cite{aref2017frontiers}.